jasbirasingh/about-me/README.md

 - Lead and supported projects focused on improving the manufacturing site's door-to-door supply chain operations and costs.

 ## Projects

+The following projects were developed during my MS in Industrial Engeneering at Gerogia Institute of Techonology.

 **Customer Suscription Cancellation Preditiability**

-- Developed, compared and analyzed the performance of three supervised learning models (linear regression, logistic regression, and decision tree) to predict customer suscription cancellations of a Telecommunicatiosn Company.
+Developed, compared and analyzed the performance of three supervised learning models (linear regression, logistic regression, and decision tree) to predict customer suscription cancellations of a Telecommunicatiosn Company.
 Data is publicly available at Kaggle.

 **The African Tanker Problem**

-- Developed a Descrete Simulation Model with Arena that was able to accurately represent the problem from Law (2015).
+Developed a Descrete Simulation Model with Arena Simulation Software that was able to accurately represent the problem from Law (2015).
 This problem describes the operations from a port in Africa which loads different types of tankers with oil.
 Ran additional simulations to suggest improvements to the port operations.

-**
+**Inbound/ Outbound Truck Operations Modelling and Improvement**

+Developed This project is concerned with the simulation of truck activities in a high-throughput warehouse facility.
+The goal is to improve performance metrics such as the amount of time a truck is in the facility